ming-ddtechcg/openshift-nuodb-ce/README.md

 Label ONLY one node with the `nuodb.com/node-type` label, with any value.

-All pods will run on those labeled nodes only.
+All NuoDB pods will run on those labeled nodes only.

 For example, to add labels: